FEUP-LEIC-ES-2022-23/2LEIC16T5/docs/ProductVision.md

 ### Vision Statement

-Start by defining a clear and concise vision for your module, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.
+Start by defining a clear and concise vision for your app, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.
 It provides a "high concept" of the product for marketers, developers, and managers.

 A product vision describes the essential of the product and sets the direction to where a product is headed, and what the product will deliver in the future.